-DJI Mini 2 boasts a foldable design and an ultralight weight of less than 249 g.
-Featuring a Downward Vision System and Infrared Sensing System, DJI Mini 2 can hover and fly indoors as well as outdoors and automatically initiate Return to Home (RTH).
-With a fully stabilized 3-axis gimbal and 1/2.3" sensor camera, DJI Mini 2 shoots 4K video and 12MP photos.
-Enjoy Intelligent Flight modes such as QuickShots and Panorama, while QuickTransfer and Trimmed Download make downloading and editing photos and videos more convenient and efficient.
+DJI Mini 2 SE boasts a foldable design and an ultralight weight of 246 g.
+Featuring a Downward Vision System and Infrared Sensing System, DJI Mini 2 SE can hover and fly indoors as well as outdoors and automatically initiate Return to Home (RTH).
+With a fully stabilized 3-axis gimbal and 1/2.3" sensor camera, DJI Mini 2 SE shoots 2.7K video and 12MP photos.
+The Intelligent Flight Mode QuickShots provide five sub modes.

-DJI Mini 2 comes equipped with the DJI RC-N1 remote controller, which boasts DJI's long-range transmission OCUSYNCTM 2.0 technology, offering a maximum transmission range of 6 mi (10 km) and video quality of up to 720p from the aircraft to the DJI Fly app on a mobile device.
+DJI Mini 2 SE comes equipped with the DJI RC-N1 remote controller, which boasts DJI's long-range transmission OCUSYNCTM 2.0 technology, offering a maximum transmission range of 6 mi (10 km) and video quality of up to 720p from the aircraft to the DJI Fly app on a mobile device.
 The remote controller works at both 2.4 GHz and 5.8 GHz, and is capable of selecting the best transmission channel automatically without latency.
 The aircraft and camera can easily be controlled using the onboard buttons.

-DJI Mini 2 has a maximum flight speed of 36 mph (57.6 kph) and a maximum flight time of 31 minutes, while the maximum runtime of the remote controller is six hours.
+DJI Mini 2 SE has a maximum flight speed of 36 mph (57.6 kph) and a maximum flight time of 31 minutes, while the maximum runtime of the remote controller is six hours.